Washington analysis: Nicolas Maduro is pushing for political points in Venezuela

 “Where it gets more interesting is if they try to put him on an Aeroflot Russian Airlines flight nonstop to Havana, Cuba,” he said.
 “The smart move would be to put him there as a passenger and hope nobody notices.”

 Would other countries make a commercial passenger jet land if they believe Snowden is on board?
-Given what happened to the Bolivian president, it's possible, Koenig said.
+Given what happened to Bolivian President Evo Morales, it’s possible, Koenig said.